anandaV-88/Cryo-ET/README.md

 *Sufficient storage on your computer is necessary to perform this image processing.
 You may use your organization's GPU/CPU cluster if available.*

 **UNIL Users** <br>
-To those who have access to UNIL computing cluster, please use OnDemand to request memory and CPU.
-GPU work will be run separately with a customized bash script so you do not have to request GPU at the moment. <br>
+To those who have access to UNIL computing cluster, GPU work will be run separately with a customized slurm script. <br>

+**Structure of Interest** <br>
+In this tutorial, we will be visualizing an HIV-1 capsid-SP1 derived from tomography data.
+While the high-resolution structure of this has been published here [**EMD-4015**](https://www.ebi.ac.uk/emdb/EMD-4015?tab=overview), this walkthrough provides an introductory session how we can obtain lower-resolution version of it.<br>

 #### References